RonaldLePape/DEVOPS_DSTI_Project/README.md

 The goal of this project is to create a CI/CI pipeline, using several Devops tools.
 A [NodeJS application] exposes webservices that allow simple user management.
 The data are persisted in a Postgres database.

-- a standardized Ubuntu server id provided to developpers as a Virtaul Machine, using Vagrant+Ansible.
-The developper uses Git to push new versions in GitLab, which triggers the pipeline.
+- A standardized Ubuntu server is provided to developers as a Virtual Machine using Vagrant and Ansible.
+Developers use Git to push updates to GitLab, which triggers the CI/CD pipeline.

-- a copy of this repo is created in [GitLab] in order to use GitLab Actions for the CI/CD pipeline.
-Three stages are implemented: Test, Build and Deploy.
+- A mirror of the repository is maintained in GitLab to enable CI/CD via GitLab Pipelines, which includes three stages: Test, Build, and Deploy.

-- the application is deployed in AWS in a EC2 instance running a lightweight version of Kubernetes (K3s), and Nginx (+ Certbot) as a reverse Proxy.
-For observability and monitoring, Prometheus and Grafana are also deployed.
-Both can be accessed via the application's landing page.
-The build stage creates a Docker image which is uploaded to Docker Hub.
-The image tag is taken from the constant "appversion" at the begining of index.js file.
+- During the build stage, a Docker image is generated and pushed to Docker Hub, with the image tag derived from the appversion constant defined at the top of the index.js file.

+- The application is deployed on AWS using an EC2 instance running K3s (a lightweight Kubernetes distribution).
+Nginx (with Certbot) acts as a reverse proxy.
+The setup includes Istio for service mesh and traffic management, enabling canary deployment (e.g., 90% traffic to v1, 10% to v2).

+- For monitoring and observability, Prometheus and Grafana are deployed.
+Both are accessible via the application’s landing page.

 List of DevOps tools: